OVER 20,000 STEPS TO GREATNESS:

 We recommend trail shoes with good tread and grip.
 When running the newer section of the Wall (Jinshanling) you want shoes that will grip the bricks, the bricks tend to be slippery with the flat surface and fine grout that has come loose from the wall.
 When running on the trail section (around the military section of the wall) there are some steep areas with a lot of loose dirt/sand, use caution, a pair of shoes with good tread will assist you in staying upright.
 The Gubeikou section of the wall is a little easier than the Jinshanling, section, although still difficult, much of it is runnable due to a lot of the brick stairs being nonexistent or deteriorated, trail shoes are favored in this area as well.

-It is important to reduce your dehydration risk before, during and after the race, drink the proper amount of fluid.
+When running Conquer The Wall, Great Wall Marathon, it is important to reduce your dehydration risk before, during and after the race, drink the proper amount of fluid.
 While training for this race practices drinking more water than you are used to, electrolyte drinks and eating food, so you know what your body will handle in a long endurance event like this.
 We REQUIRE runners use a hydration pack and/or handheld water bottles (a minimum of 20 ounces of water or electrolyte replacement drink at the start of the race).
 There will be water stations along the course: the farthest distance between water stations is 10k.
 This is a very strenuous course, if you normally go through 1-10 ounce water bottle in 10k, you may go through double that amount on this course, it will take you much longer to run 10k here than on the road or easy trail at home.
 As the day goes on (and it heats up) your body will naturally require more fluids, please plan accordingly.

 Completing the race in a severely dehydrated state is very dangerous for runners in any endurance event, since you will spend a lot of time running, hiking, and climbing the Great Wall your risk will be higher than the average.
 After the race ensure that you continue drinking water (fluids) and make sure that you have urinated BEFORE getting on the bus back to Beijing.
 If you can urinate your kidneys are working and you should be in good shape for the journey home.